-- Inventories of Basic Conceptions\ (IBC).
-Each IBC is a paper-and-pencil instrument designed to assess students' understanding of fundamental conceptions required for the construction and deployment of basic models in a particular scientific theory.
-IBC-Mechanics is the one pertaining to Newtonian theory of mechanics.
-It supersedes the Mechanics Diagnostic Test or MDT (Halloun, 1986, 2001a; Halloun & Hestenes, 1985) and its offspring, the Force Concept Inventory or FCI (Halloun & Hestenes, 1995; Hestenes, Wells & Swackhamer, 1992).
-Conceptions assessed in IBC-Mechanics include the concepts of force, position, velocity and acceleration and their relations to one another as established by state laws and Newton's laws of dynamics.
+- ♦ The Mechanics Diagnostic Test or MDT (Halloun, 1986, 2001a; Halloun & Hestenes, 1985) or its advanced version, the Force Concept Inventory or FCI (Halloun & Hestenes, 1995; Hestenes, Wells & Swackhamer, 1992).
+These are paper-and-pencil instruments designed to assess students' understanding of fundamental conceptions required for the construction and deployment of the set of basic models in Figure 3.
+Conceptions include the concepts of force, position, velocity and acceleration and their relations to one another as established by state laws and Newton's laws of dynamics.
 An item in these instruments consists of a multiple-choice question about a particular situation in everyday life.
-Answering a given question requires only qualitative understanding of assessed conceptions and no quantitative manipulation of any sort of mathematical representations. - The Mechanics Baseline Test or MBT (Hestenes & Wells, 1992).
-This is a multiple choice, paperand-pencil instrument that assesses student understanding of fundamental processes\ required for the construction and deployment of the models in questions.
+Answering a given question requires only qualitative understanding of assessed conceptions and no quantitative manipulation of any sort of mathematical representations. - ♦ The Mechanics Baseline Test or MBT (Hestenes & Wells, 1992).
+This is a multiple choice, paper-and-pencil instrument that assesses student understanding of the fundamental processes required for the construction and deployment of the models in questions.
 More specifically, MDT targets required mathematical representations and operations.
-Often MBT is supplemented or substituted with projects or paper-and-pencil problems that require particular modeling skills. - The Views About Science Survey\ or VASS (Halloun, 2001a&b; Halloun & Hestenes, 1998).
-This is also a paper-and-pencil instrument.
-Its items are formulated following Halloun's Contrasting Alternatives rating scale.
-VASS is intended to assess student views about the structure and validity of scientific theory, scientific methodology, reflective thinking (learning styles), learnability and personal relevance of a particular discipline.